ATLANTA —The emotions were all on display at Mercedes-Benz Stadium, and covered the full spectrum.

 “Best feeling in the world,” was all senior cornerback Levi Wallace could offer while quietly watching the Crimson Tide fans celebrate their 17th national title.
 “Nothing like it.”

-Nor was this game, which one had to watch to fully understand.
+Nor was this game, which one had to watch to fully understand and appreciate.
 After a horrendous first half for the Crimson Tide, in which the offense managed just 21 passing yards and no points, Nick Saban pretty much turned his team over to his true freshman and asked them to win the national championship against Georgia.

 As incredible and improbable as that sounds, they did.

 It was more than Tua Tagovailoa at quarterback, who sparked the passing game after sophomore Jalen Hurts was pulled at halftime.
 Wide receiver DeVonta Smith caught the winning touchdown in overtime.
 Running back Najee Harris led the ground attack and Alex Leatherwood was at left tackle after sophomore starter Jonah Williams left the game with an injury.

 There was also a missed field goal at the end of regulation, and Tagovailoa was sacked on the play before he threw the 41-yard touchdown pass down the left sideline.
 That’s what kind of a whirlwind it was with Alabama pulling out the dramatic 26-23 victory.

 There was even a postgame marriage proposal by senior center Bradley Bozeman (she said yes).

 Lost in the excitement was Saban winning his sixth national championship, fifth over the last nine seasons at Alabama.
 He’s tied Paul “Bear” Bryant for the most ever, but three by the legend were considered spilt titles including the controversial 1973 title when the coaches’ poll named the Crimson Tide No. 1 before it lost to Notre Dame.